 An MQSeries Integrator system is controlled by the Configuration Manager.
+You must run the Configuration Manager on Windows NT.
 The components and resources managed by the Configuration Manager constitute the broker domain.
 The Configuration Manager maintains the broker domain configuration in the configuration repository.
 You can create and modify this configuration using the facilities of the Control Center, a graphical user interface described in "The Control Center" on page 3.